spimort/TerraBrush/README.md

 * **Settings** - Some settings are available in the "ProjectSettings->TerraBrush" (ex.
 The decal color)
 * **LOD** - The terrain is created using a custom clipmap mesh so less vertices are needed. https://youtu.be/BardvKC0HF0
 * **MultiZones** - The terrain support creates multiple zones (or chunks or regions) to improve performances on bigger terrain. https://youtu.be/X_klfk-kdSE
+* **Heightmap based blending** - Textures can be blended with heightmaps/bumpmaps with custom intensity. - Implemented by @ZaPx64

 ## How To Use